As construction increases, the project will send out regular email notifications.

 SE 17th Avenue

-- Between SE Pershing Street and McLoughlin Boulevard, traffic on SE 17th Avenue may be reduced to one lane (two-way access provided by flagger), some bus stops and sections of sidewalks may be closed.
+- Between SE Pershing Street and McLoughlin Boulevard, traffic on SE 17th Avenue may be reduced to one lane (two-way access provided by flagger), and some bus stops and sections of sidewalks may be closed.
 Access between 17th Avenue and some side streets may be closed during work hours.
 Motorists, cyclists and pedestrians should follow detour signage.

 SE McLoughlin Boulevard